cosmos/ibc-go/docs/architecture/adr-008-app-caller-cbs.md

 }
 ```

-Chains are expected to specify a `chainDefinedActorCallbackLimit` to ensure that callbacks do not consume an arbitrary amount of gas.
+Chains are expected to specify a `maxCallbackGas` to ensure that callbacks do not consume an arbitrary amount of gas.
 Thus, it should always be possible for a relayer to complete the packet lifecycle even if the actor callbacks cannot run successfully.

 ## Consequences

 ### Positive

-- IBC Actors can now programatically execute logic that involves sending a packet and then performing some additional logic once the packet lifecycle is complete
+- IBC Actors can now programmatically execute logic that involves sending a packet and then performing some additional logic once the packet lifecycle is complete
 - Middleware implementing ADR-8 can be generally used for any application
 - Leverages a similar callback architecture to the one used between core IBC and IBC applications